suvankarpradhan/intro-component-with-signup-form-master/README.md

 ## My process

 First create a html, css, and JS file and link them.
-In html file I create the structure of faq-accordion-card-main then add some classes for using css and use JS to make site interactive.
+In html file I create the structure of Intro component with sign up form then add some classes for using css and use JS to make site interactive.

 ### Built with